 NPPF

 The new Government are committed to producing a revised NPPF reflecting the “top down” approach they intend to apply to set the bar for planning reforms.
-A consultation document is now available for the NPPF revisions and the devil is the detail and the intent from the written and delivered statement
+A consultation document was available for the NPPF revisions and the devil is in the detail and the intent from the written and delivered statement - many thousands of responses have been evidently been made!
+See what the VoWH response said by clicking the “whats being said~ button as one LPA response - our colleagues at Community First Oxfordshire sent this detailed response

-(ONPA Executive Member Graeme Markland did put together a helpful analysis and summary of his thoughts on the last NPPF )
+(ONPA Executive Member Graeme Markland did put together a helpful analysis and summary of his thoughts on the last NPPF in 2023) - go to Events to see and hear more from our recent meeting

 LOCAL PLANS